 To make this substitute, mix together 1 cup of dressing with 5-6 tablespoons of honey and 2-3 teaspoons of apple cider vinegar.

-Serve immediately with chicken, seafood, pork, salads, or as a sweet and sticky dip!
+Serve immediately with chicken, seafood, pork, and salads, or as a sweet and sticky dip!

 8. Sweet and Sour Sauce